senlin/pinyin-slugs/readme.txt

 = WPML Compatible =

-The SO Pinyin Slugs plugin has received the [WPML Certification of Compatibility](https://wpml.org/plugin/so-pinyin-slugs/).
+The Pinyin Slugs plugin has received the [WPML Certification of Compatibility](https://wpml.org/plugin/pinyin-slugs/).

 == Screenshots ==